vm7608/AI-Training-2/03_GAN/01_Basic_GANs/README.md

 <p align="center">
   <img src="https://machinelearningmastery.com/wp-content/uploads/2019/05/Summary-of-the-Generative-Adversarial-Network-Training-Algorithm-1024x669.png" >
   <br>
-  <i>Training process</i>
+  <i>GANs adversarial training process</i>
 </p>

 Note that when train the discriminator, we need to freeze the parameters of generator and vice versa.
 The training process is continued until the discriminator cannot distinguish between real and fake data or we reach the maximum number of epochs.

 #### **Generator diminished gradient**